kicurry/PrivLLM-Q/GPU-MatMul/README.md

 **Step 2: Run the tests.**

-We recommend using `test_ffn_less_ntt_nobsgs` as a representative example of our matrix multiplication algorithm.
+We recommend using `test_ffn_gsd` as a representative example of our matrix multiplication algorithm.

 #### A) Test the Baseline (`noquant`) Performance